 Through the life, death, and resurrection of Jesus, and the grace which He inaugurated, you have set me free from all condemnation.
 Forgive me because I have allowed my flesh to perpetuate the fiction of condemnation in my life.
 I invite your Holy Spirit to awaken in me the desire to be free from all condemnation—those habits and attitudes that make me feel condemned, the acceptance of the condemnation I experience in the criticism and manipulation of others, and my own attempt to change the behavior or attitude of others through my condemnation of them.
 You have set me free from these.
 Grant me to live free.
 This I pray in Jesus’s name.
 Amen.

-David Huegel is pastor of First Christian Church in Smithville.
+David Huegel is former pastor of First Christian Church in Smithville.